sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 steward's node vulnerable in this scenario, such that it will probably fault?
 If so, how long will it take to recover?
-5. Based on 1-4, select the best combination of validator nodes, where "best" is defined as the one that has the least amount of downtime (if failure in some cases is unavoidable), or as the one that gives the most amount of importance-weighted failure distance, if we can avoid it altogether.
+5. Based on 1-4, select the best combination of validator nodes, where "best" is defined as the one that has the greatest cumulative failure distance (if failures can be avoided altogether), or that has the least overall amount of importance-weighted downtime, if failures are unavoidable.

 How we accomplish Step 5 is worthy of discussion.
 We have a [combinatorics]( https://en.wikipedia.org/wiki/Combinatorics) problem.
 If the total number of